margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 We all dwell in the Shadow of the Almighty at all times whether we know it or not.
 But do I choose to make my bed in fear, envy, a sense of inferiority, physical pain, discouragement, anger, rage, self-justification, gun violence, self-mutilation, and hell?
 Or do I choose to make my bed in heaven?
 God will always be there behind the clouds of mortal sense like the Sun does, moving our receptive hearts and minsd always in the right direction, but moment by moment, I have the ability to choose where I make my bed.
 Psalm 23:4 'Yea, though I walk through the darkest valley, I will fear no evil, for you are with me' represents this spiritual concept.

 My mom worked as a teacher like my grandmother did.
-And as a mom, she exuded so much motherly love when she helped us with our homework.
+As a mom, she exuded so much motherly love when she helped us with our homework.
 I used to feel like I wanted to teach and educate with that much love and joy of learning that she and my grandmother expressed.
-I remember my mom discouraging me from teaching because in their experience there weren't enough men teaching, and I remember feeling a constant mortal sene that I was dependent on men or desperate to be in a relationship with a guy.
+I remember my mom discouraging me from teaching because in their experience there weren't enough men working in the profession, and I remember feeling a constant mortal sense that I was dependent on men or desperate to be in a relationship with someone who would provide something.

 ...